tada/pljava-wiki/Thoughts-on-logging.md

 ### An interface for exceptions that carry `LogRecord`s

-To allow moving forward with the [categorized exceptions][catex] in JDBC 4.0, this has to be an interface rather than a common parent class, and simply has a setter and getter for attaching a `LogRecord` to the exception.
+To allow moving forward with the [categorized exceptions][catex] in JDBC 4.0, there needs to be an interface rather than a common parent class, and simply has a setter and getter for attaching a `LogRecord` to the exception.
 These would ordinarily not be used directly, but rather through methods of `LogRecord`.